 - Grey’s anatomy (mainly Dr. Grey)

 - Pain elimination and tissue regeneration

 - Men’s health (mood imbalance, hormone decline, urogenital change)

 I want to help you create a life with more health, confidence, & happiness, and less stress, pain, & insecurity.

 Nichole is a graduate from MH Vicars School of Massage Therapy.
 She likes practicing a more therapeutic style of massage, focusing on finding the root of what is causing the pain and creating a treatment plan to effectively treat it.
 Her overall focus for treatments is for relieving pain, restoring range of motion, treating musculoskeletal conditions and increasing overall tissue health.
 Each treatment plan is specially made for each client’s individual goals and needs.

-I am honoured to be your naturopathic intern and am looking forward to helping some of you in your healthcare needs.
+I would be honoured to be your naturopathic doctor and am looking forward to helping you with your healthcare needs.

 Growing up in Nova Scotia with two older sisters who became RN’s, it seemed my career path was already set from a young age.
 I initially trained as a baccalaureate nurse at St.F.X.
 University and upon graduation boarded a plane to practice down south in Texas for a short time.
 Upon my return, I practiced as a floor nurse, met my life partner, and had a baby girl!
 Not only did my life change dramatically, but so did the health care system!
 I felt a pull to further my education, I felt I was capable of doing more for my patients!

 I earned a Master’s degree of Nursing from Athabasca and a diploma of Nurse Practitioner studies from Dalhousie University to become a full-fledged Nurse Practitioner for Family and All Ages.
 We picked up our stakes in Nova Scotia and headed to Fort McMurray, Alberta!